ISO 13485:2016 Requirements & Implementation Guide

 Common ISO 13485 Audit Findings

-Most certification findings are not about missing documents.
-They are about systems that exist on paper but not in practice.
+Most external certification findings are not about missing documents.
+They are about systems that exist on paper but collapse in execution.
+During assessments, registrars focus heavily on these five critical systemic failures:

 How Patient Guard Supports ISO 13485 Implementation